The Accounting Profession

 Experience.
 One year general experience which includes any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills.
 For those wishing to sign attest reports, the experience shall include 500 hours of attest.

 Satisfying state requirements for education and experience, successful candidates are awarded the CPA certificate by a state.
 A new CPA must then pay a fee to obtain a state license to practice.
-All states have reciprocity laws, allowing a CPA moving to another state to obtain a new license from that state without having to take the uniform CPA exam again.
+All states have reciprocity laws, allowing a CPA to move to another state to obtain a new license from that state without having to take the uniform CPA exam again.

 Areas Within Public Accounting